 CytoSHOW is a novel client-server software system for data exploration.
-Based on the widely used and open source ImageJ (v1) image analysis platform, the CytoSHOW client program is freely available to the public (www.cytoshow.org).
+Based on the widely used and open source ImageJ (v1) image analysis platform, the CytoSHOW client program is freely available to the public (http://run.cytoshow.org).
 It extends ImageJ to deal with several modes of microscopy data, and it interfaces with CytoSHOW server to traffic images on demand to and from remote storage locations.
-CytoSHOW server rapidly delivers image frames to the remote client viewer, but only as they are specifically called upon by the client user's exploration through the dimensions of the 4D data space.
-The full data set need never be downloaded, saving hours and gigabytes in client storage space.
-Yet, the client viewer has full access to browse and analyze high-resolution images while they navigate entire image data set as if they were stored in his/her computer.
+CytoSHOW server rapidly delivers image frames to your viewer, but only as they are specifically called upon by your exploration through the 4D data space.
+No data downloads save you hours and gigabytes.
+Yet, you have full access to browse and analyze the high-resolution images while you navigate entire image data set as if it were stored on your computer.

 CytoSHOW also facilitates data annotation and sharing.
 In CytoSHOW, annotation tags can be created, displayed and shared.
 CytoSHOW also shares URL links that capture a precise moment, position, and angle of view.
 A collaborator who clicks a shared link automatically sees the exact same image/time-point/annotations, just as you were viewing it.
 But s/he can move beyond your scene to browse on and analyze the entire image data and tag set.